 10. If you have a friend who buys a lot of cars, take him with you because having someone who understands these processes is important.

-Follow these 10 basic tips and understand the 4 hours in video we share with you as an Insider, and you will save thousand of dollars on your next car.
+Follow these 10 basic tips and understand the training we share with you as an Insider, and you will save thousand of dollars on your next car.